aserg-ufmg/angularjs-performance-survey/README.md

 > Directives are one of the most powerful components of AngularJS, helping you extend basic HTML elements/attributes and create reusable and testable code.

 > So, what is the link function there?
 Simply, the link function is the function that you can use to perform directive-specific operations.
 The directive is not only rendering some HTML code by providing some inputs.
-You can also bind functions to the directive element, call a service and update the directive value, get directive attributes if it is an \mcode{E} type directive, etc.
+You can also bind functions to the directive element, call a service and update the directive value, get directive attributes if it is an `E` type directive, etc.

 > Every directive has its own scope, but you need to be careful about the data binding with the directive declaration.

 > The main advantage of the directive is that it's a reusable component that can be used easily.

 > When you use directives inside the template, what you see on the page is the compiled version of the directive.
 Sometimes, you want to see the actual directive usage for debugging purposes.
-In order to see the uncompiled version of the current section, you can use \mcode{ng-non-bindable}.
+In order to see the uncompiled version of the current section, you can use `ng-non-bindable`.

 #### [BLOG17] Creating Custom AngularJS Directives Part I - The Fundamentals
 * Access date: September-2015